eleanorfrajka/ifmeo/content/authors/admin/_index.md

 The Experimental Oceanography group aims to advance our understanding of ocean dynamics and circulation in a changing climate.
 We are a seagoing group, specialising in physical oceanographic measurements and using approaches that leverage traditional observations with new platforms and satellite data.
 Using a range of observational platforms enables us to address problems spanning scales (from micro- to large-scale), and spanning spheres (from the ocean to biogeosphere, cryosphere and atmosphere).
 We are driven by scientific curiosity, and motivated by problems with the potential to address societal needs.
 {style="text-align: justify;"}

+The Experimental Oceanography working group is led by Prof. [Eleanor Frajka-Williams](/authors/eleanor-frajka-williams).